FelipeAce96/Cleaner-Restaurant-Names/README.md

 # Cleaner-Restaurant-Names 🍔
-Fine tuned model (T5-Google) for clean restaurant names (remove address and stow words automatically) [Spanish]
+Fine tuned model (T5-Google) for clean restaurant names (remove address and stop words automatically) [Spanish]

 Given a dataset of inputs (regular name) and outputs (cleaned name) train a sequence to sequence model to learn how to clean names.